Doctor of Philosophy program curriculum

 Elective courses within the School of Nursing

-NRS 298—Applied Health Informatics (4 units): Within the conceptual framework of the Foundation of Knowledge model, this course integrates nursing science, information science, computer science and cognitive science to acquire, process, generate, and disseminate knowledge.
+NRS 298 (NRS 210Y)—Applied Health Informatics (4 units): Within the conceptual framework of the Foundation of Knowledge model, this course integrates nursing science, information science, computer science and cognitive science to acquire, process, generate, and disseminate knowledge.
 Informatics applications that affect health care and nursing will be emphasized.

 NRS 301—Methods for Teaching Nursing and Health Sciences: Use of Simulation (4 units): Simulation education reviewed as a teaching tool in nursing and health sciences; explores how to integrate simulation into individual courses.
 Emphasis placed on simulations that include clinical judgment, teamwork, and interdisciplinary communication.